Topology of configuration space of the mean-field phi^4 model by Morse theory: Introduction

 The set of the $\Sigma_{v,N}$'s is a foliation of configuration space $M$ while varying $v$ between $v_{min}$ and $+\infty$.
 The $\Sigma_{v,N}$'s are very important submanifolds of $M$ because as $N\rightarrow\infty$ the canonical statistic measure shrinks around $\Sigma_{\bar{v}(T),N}$, where $\bar{v}(T)$ is the average potential per degree of freedom.
 Thus, $\Sigma_{\bar{v}(T),N}$ becomes the most probably accessible $v$-level set by the representative point of the system.

-This fact may have significant consequences on the symmetries of the system and on the analyticity of $Z_c$ because of the very complex topology in general of the $\Sigma_{\bar{v}(T),N}$ which changes while varying $T$.
+This fact may have significant consequences on the symmetries of the system and on the analyticity of $Z_c$ because of the non-trivial topology in general of the $\Sigma_{\bar{v}(T),N}$ which changes while varying $T$.

-We can make the same considerations for $Z_{kin}$, but the related submanifolds $\Sigma_{t,N}$, where $t=\frac{T}{N}$ is the kinetic energy per degree of freedom, are all trivially homeomorphic to an $N$-sphere, thus they cannot affect the symmetry properties of the system by topological reasons.
+We can make the same considerations for $Z_{kin}$, but the related submanifolds $\Sigma_{t,N}$, where $t=T/N$ is the kinetic energy per degree of freedom, are all trivially homeomorphic to an $N$-sphere, thus they cannot affect the symmetry properties of the system by topological reasons.
 Furthermore, $Z_{kin}$ is analytic at any $T$ in the thermodynamic limit, so that it cannot entail any loss of analyticity in $Z$.

+Let's go back to the results in \cite{bc}.
+Leaving aside the details, a sufficiency condition to generate a $\mathbb{Z}_2$-SBPT in a long-range interacting system is that the potential is double-well-shaped with the gap between the two global minima proportional to $N$.
+If this condition is satisfied, there exists $v'$ such that the $\Sigma_{v,N}$'s are made by two disjointed connected components, which are one the image of the other under the $\mathbb{Z}_2$ symmetry, for $v\in [v_{min},v')$ where $v_{min}$ is the global minimum.
+This fact, which involves the topology of the $\Sigma_{v,N}$'s although in a trivial way, entails the $\mathbb{Z}_2$-SB.
+Moreover, if for $v\ge v’$ the $\Sigma_{v,N}$'s are diffeomorphic to a single connected component on which the ergodic hypothesis holds, then the $\mathbb{Z}_2$ symmetry is restored and the system undergoes also a PT with the singularity at least in the magnetization.

+The results in this paper show that the mean-field $\phi^4$ model is just provided with a double-well potential with the peculiarities explained above, while the potential of the $\phi^4$ model without interaction, i.e. with no $\mathbb{Z}_2$-SBPT, has no such a feature.
+For precision, the potential of the mean-field $\phi^4$ model is not just a simple double-well, indeed if it were the case it would have only three critical points: two global minima and a saddle.
+Anyway, the presence of local minima, which give rise to the great complication in the topology of the $\Sigma_{v,N}$'s, is irrelevant for the generating-mechanism of a $\mathbb{Z}_2$-SBPT stated in \cite{bc}.